Annie Edson Taylor: Later years

 She briefly earned money speaking about her experience but was never able to build much wealth.
 She wrote a memoir and returned to Niagara Falls to sell it.
 Her manager, Frank M. Russell, ran away with her barrel, and most of her savings were used towards private detectives hired to find it.
-It was eventually located in Chicago, only to permanently disappear some time later.
+It was eventually located in Chicago, only to be stolen again by a new manager, William A. Banks.

 She spent her final years posing for photographs with tourists at her souvenir stand, attempting to earn money from the New York Stock Exchange, briefly talking about taking a second plunge over the cataracts in 1906, attempting to write a novel, re-constructing her 1901 plunge on film (which was never seen), working as a clairvoyant, and providing magnetic therapeutic treatments to local residents.